 In other words, it is definitely possible for distant cousins to know each other growing up, but it is unusual and it takes a lot of effort these days when people live so far away from each other.

-It seems shocking to imagine that me, and all of my second cousins might eventually have over 200 descendants – contributing our share of the total of 900-1500 fourth cousins to our grandchildren.
+It seems shocking to imagine that all of my second cousins and I might eventually have over 200 descendants – contributing our share of the total of 900-1500 fourth cousins to our grandchildren.
 Yikes!
 That would be a lot of birthday presents – maybe it is better that we lose track of each other 😉

 How much DNA should you share with a 4th cousin?